Shadman Islam: International career

 In November 2018, Shadman was added to Bangladesh's Test squad for the series against the West Indies.
-He made his Test debut for Bangladesh against the West Indies on 30 November 2018.
-He scored 76 runs in his debut match against West Indies.
+He made his Test debut against the West Indies on 30 November 2018, scoring 76 runs in his debut match.
 In July 2021, in the one-off match against Zimbabwe, Shadman scored his maiden century in Test cricket, with an unbeaten 115 runs in the second innings.

-In November 2021 he was named in Bangladesh squad for the two match test series against Pakistan.
-He struggled for form in the series.
-He only managed to score 20 runs in 4 innings.
+In November 2021 he was named in the Bangladesh squad for the two-match Test series against Pakistan.
+He struggled for form in the series, only managing to score 20 runs in 4 innings.
 His poor from continued in the series against New Zealand where he scored only 53 runs in 4 innings.
-He couldn't manage to score runs in the first test against South Africa.
-As a result he was dropped from the playing eleven of the next match and was also dropped from the Bangladesh test squad for Sri Lanka series.
+He couldn't manage to score runs in the first Test against South Africa.
+As a result, he was dropped from the playing eleven for the next match and was also dropped from the Bangladesh Test squad for the Sri Lanka series.

 Return to the National side

 He made his comeback in the squad of Bangladesh for the series against Ireland.
 In August 2024 he was named in the Bangladesh Test Squad for Pakistan tour.
 In the first test, Shadman was included in the eleven after two and half a year due to the injury of Mahmudul Hasan Joy.
 In the first innings he scored 93 runs, narrowly missing out on a century.
 Bangladesh went on to win the first test in their ever first test victory over Pakistan.
-In the second test, he scored 10 and 24 as Bangladesh won the series 2-0.
+In the second test, he scored 10 and 24 as Bangladesh won the series 2–0.

 In September 2024 Bangladesh toured India for 2 tests and 3 T20Is.
 In the 1st innings of 1st test he was bowled out for just 2 runs.
 In the 2nd innings he scored 35 runs but his team lost by 280 runs.
 His team also lost the second test by 7 wickets.
-Despite his teams terrible defeat in the second test Shadman scored a fifty in the 2nd innings and also became the first Bangladeshi opener to score a test fifty on indian soil.
+Despite his teams terrible defeat in the second test Shadman scored a fifty in the 2nd innings and also became the first Bangladeshi opener to score a test fifty on Indian soil.

 He continued to score runs in the West Indies tour of Bangladesh.
 He didn't played the first test of the West Indies tour of Bangladesh.
 In the second test he scored 64 runs in 1st innings.
 In the second innings he narrowly missed a fifty as he was got out on 46.
 Bangladesh went to win the second test.
 Bangladesh's victory was their first in the West Indies since 2009.